hilch/Pvi.py/README.md

 # Pvi.py
 Python connector for [B&amp;R Pvi (process visualization interface)](https://www.br-automation.com/en/products/software/automation-software/automation-netpvi/).

+In times of more modern protocols like OPC-UA, this may seem a bit old-fashioned.
+But PVI has some hidden strengths and is also very versatile.
+Have a look into the documentation of the 'Lines' (ANSL, INA2000, NET2000, MTC, ADI, DCAN, SNMP, MODBUS, MININET) and what they are used for.
-PVI is a complex software layer.
-In most cases it is used to communicate with B&R PLCs.
+In most cases it is used just to communicate with B&R PLCs with 'ANSL' and 'SNMP'.
+Unfortunately its native C-language interface is very complex and also PVI Services (C#) can be a high barrier to entry.
+It's a lot more fun with Python !

 # PVI installation and license
 PVI needs a previous installation of 'PVI Development Setup' from [B&R's homepage](https://www.br-automation.com).